Software for positron emission tomography

 Wide variety of tools with command-line interface (CLI) (TPCCLIB, written in C) for data processing and analysis are available for Windows, Linux, and macOS.
-Source and binary packages can be downloaded from Dropbox or OneDrive folder.
+Binary packages can be downloaded from seafile.utu.fi, Dropbox or OneDrive folder.
+TPCCLIB source codes are available in gitlab.utu.fi/vesoik/tpcclib.
 Library documentation can be found here, and list of applications in here.
-Instructions for installing the applications on macOS can be found here.
+Instructions for installing the applications can be found here.

 In addition, there are a few small CLI tools written in C# and Matlab:

-PET ERP is a management system for PET centers, containing PET scheduler, GMP compliant LIMS, stock management, and data management.
+PET ERP is a management system for PET centres, containing PET scheduler, GMP compliant LIMS, stock management, and data management developed by Atostek.

 - Software development in TPC